Monday Apr 19th, 2021, 0830-1900

 The first part of the trail involved a little clambering over rocks and along a narrow ridge.
 This was a highlight, though I was glad not to be doing it in bad weather (like we would have if we hadn’t altered course).
 The later parts had us going through pretty meadows and traversing the steep hills.
 I highly recommend the whole North Baldy Trail to anyone living in the area…it was so much fun.

 We also had a fantastic view of snow-capped Mt Taylor to the north, which was my self-imposed finish point of the CDT.
-At 11,305′, she’s a fine mountain to celebrate the conclusion of a grand thru-hike.
+At 11,305′, she was a fine mountain to celebrate the conclusion of a grand thru-hike.
 Someday I may be able to connect the dots in every western state… I’m getting close.
 Peak-bagging is so much fun.